 Supplements that help to increase amount of beneficial bacteria

 It should come to no surprise that our bodies came equipped to protect us from harmful bacteria.
-However, due to many environmental factors our own defense systems fails and sometimes requires supplementation to restore and maintain it.
+However, due to many environmental factors, our own defense systems fail and sometimes requires supplementation to restore and maintain it.

 There are several strains that have been studied for their effectiveness against recurrent UTIs.